A Fool's Paradise

 The Album

 A Fool's Paradise was the first album that I released as a solo artist.
 The music is instrumental hard rock, with the electric guitar as the main melodic instrument.
-I played all stringed instruments on the release, whereas the drums and keyboards were programmed in MIDI using samples.
+In true modern-day fashion, it was a bedroom product: I played all stringed instruments, and programmed the drums plus what little keyboards there are.

 The Artwork